-Although it may not quite reach the heights of some of his other works, director Wes Anderson (The Grand Budapest Hotel, Isle of Dogs, The Royal Tenenbaums) crafts another wonderful story with ‘Moonrise Kingdom’.
+Although it may not quite reach the heights of some of his other work, director Wes Anderson (The Royal Tenenbaums, Fantastic Mr. Fox, The Grand Budapest Hotel) crafts another wonderful story with ‘Moonrise Kingdom.’
 As throughout its tight runtime, the film is filled with plenty of heartfelt moments and mature humour all backed-up by an effective original score by Alexandre Desplat.
-Resulting in a very enjoyable comedy/drama, despite Anderson not utilizing his style to its best extent.
+Resulting in a very enjoyable comedy/drama, despite Anderson not utilising his style to its best extent.

-On a small island off the coast of New England in the 1960s, a young boy-scout and the eldest daughter of unhappy household fall in love after a few weeks of back and forward letters.
-Soon inspiring them to run away together, leading various factions of the island to mobilize in search of them.
+Plot Summary: On a small island off the coast of New England in the 1960s, a young boy-scout and the eldest daughter of unhappy household fall in love after a few weeks of back and forward letters.
+Soon inspiring them to run away together, leading various factions of the island to mobilise in search of them…

-One of the most striking elements of: ‘Moonrise Kingdom’ is definitely it’s bright colour palette, as the film is constantly dripping with beautifully bright colours.
-From greens to yellows, to blues, the film is always incredibly vibrant and extremely visually appealing to the eye, and of course, as the film’s tone is already fairly fun and light-hearted, the colour palette doesn’t feel even remotely out-of-place.
+One of the most striking elements of: ‘Moonrise Kingdom’ certainly has to be it’s bright colour palette, as the film is constantly dripping with beautifully bright colours.
+From greens to yellows, to blues, the film is always incredibly vibrant and extremely visually-appealing to the eye, and of course, as the film’s tone is already fairly fun and light-hearted, the colour palette doesn’t feel even remotely out-of-place.
 However, I do feel the film could’ve indulged further into the 1960s time-period, as aside from the occasional mention of the date, or piece of technology, the film never really makes use of the 60s era its set within.

 In my opinion, ‘Moonrise Kingdom’ is definitely an underappreciated gem in director Wes Anderson’s collection, as although the film does have phenomenal reviews from critics and audiences alike.
 I can’t help but the feel the film never gets talked about enough, as ‘Moonrise Kingdom’ has all the unique style of Anderson’s other films alongside a heartfelt story and plenty of memorable scenes/dialogue.
-Overall, an 8/10.
 Despite not being my personal favourite film from Wes Anderson, the film is undeniably worth a watch if you’re a fan of this talented director.
+Final Rating: 8/10.